 Deborah is a secondary teacher of Drama.
 Whilst working at and living in Ardrossan, Deborah became aware of the lack of local arts opportunities for young people and adults in the three towns.
 She herself had to travel to participate in choir and SCDA drama activities.
 Her experience as a drama teacher, guidance teacher and family learning and engagement principal, have given her an insight to the barriers many families face in participating in out of school activities.
 Deborah is passionate about creating arts opportunities for all people in the three towns area.

-Mary joined the team in August 2020, she believes passionately that the arts should be accessible to all and is committed to delivering a creative arts programme for people of all ages, abilities and backgrounds in North Ayrshire.
-Mary has worked at a number of arts organisations, charities and community groups, in both paid and voluntary roles including Ricefield Chinese Arts and Cultural Centre, The Lighthouse: Scotland’s Centre for Design and Architecture, Vertex Music and Arts Festival and West Kilbride Yuletide.
-She is also a Graphic Designer/Illustrator and Marketer.
+Kate joined the team in September 2021.
+She believes passionately that the arts should be accessible to all and is committed to delivering a creative arts programme for people of all ages, abilities and backgrounds in North Ayrshire.
+Kate has worked at a number of arts organisations, charities and community groups, in both paid and voluntary roles including the Beacon Arts Centre, The Royal Lyceum Theatre Edinburgh, Mull Theatre and Shoreditch Town Hall.
+She is also a theatre maker, director and writer.

 As a current lecturer and drama practitioner in performing arts for over twelve years, Ross has helped develop the multi-disciplined arts practice within various theatre organisations and companies.
 Having work within Triple Act for over two years as a tutor and vocal coach he has enabled strong relationships and skills to form for the young people attending the youth theatre programme.
 In particular inclusive arts practice developing skills for young people to use in the workplace, education and life.
 Working closely with the team to provide workshops, rehearsal/production work, creative learning, musical theatre, drama and other arts projects.